luiscberrocal/pyjavaprops/README.rst

 Library to read Java style properties files.
 I don't particularly like properties files but working with them in Java is very easy.
-I recently had to support reading properties files using Python.
+I recently had to support reading Javaproperties files using Python.

 This project is based on Benjamins Brent fork of pyjavaproperties_.